 Judge Not Buying Anything in Apple Antitrust Case

 OAKLAND, Calif.
-(CN) — A federal judge Tuesday told attorneys for Apple that their definition of “aftermarket” in an antitrust class action over its iPhone exclusivity deal with AT&T doesn’t stack up.
+(CN) — A federal judge told attorneys for Apple on Tuesday that its definition of “aftermarket” doesn’t stack up in an antitrust class action over its iPhone exclusivity deal with AT&T.

 “Let me just say right off the bat that I don’t think the legal authorities support the golden-bullet approach you’re taking,” U.S. District Judge Yvonne Gonzalez Rogers told Apple’s attorneys during a hearing on their motion for summary judgment.